The Anti Alzheimer’s Meal Plan with Brain Boosting Recipes | Dr. Oz | S9 | Ep 32 | Full Episode

 Today we're giving you easy to follow steps to turn your meals into dementia preventers.

-The essential anti-Alzheimer's grocery list and the easy-to-follow recipe videos I know you love.
+The essential anti-Alzheimer's grocery list and the easy to follow recipe videos I know you love.

 Together, this husband and wife duo have married their knowledge to develop the anti-Alzheimer's meal plan for you.

-Dr. Dean, Dr. Escher joining us.
+Dr. Dean, Dr. Asher joining us.

 Now you both found hope in Alzheimer's after spending a good part of your careers believing there wasn't any.